25ohms/EDM-98/README.md

 - an optional Gradio demo for interactive use
 - clear contributor-facing documentation

-It is intentionally not intended to contain the full cloud training and orchestration setup used during model development.

-## Status

-This repository has been initialized as the productionization target for the existing work spread across:

-- `EDM-CUE_testing`
-- `EDMFormer`
-- `EDMFormer-project`

-The implementation plan lives in [AGENTS.md](/Users/sahal/Desktop/ohms/code/WATAI/EDM-98/AGENTS.md).

 ## Provenance

 EDM-98 was created from a curated 98-song selection, Rekordbox cue point labeling, and an extracted dataset artifact.